 Restrictions on Foreign investment

-According to the Land Act of 1999, all land shall continue to be public land and remain vested in the President as trustee for and on behalf of all the citizens of Tanzania.
+According to the Land Act of 1999, all land in Tanzania is vested in the President as trustee for and on behalf of all the citizens of Tanzania.
 The law recognizes three types of land in Tanzania namely General land, Village land and reserved land.
 The General land is a surveyed land usually located in urban and peri-urban centres.
-Village land is usually land in villages and within villages in rural Tanzania.
+Village land is usually land in villages in Tanzania.
 Some village land has been surveyed but the majority of the land is un-surveyed.
 Village land cannot be used for investment until it is transferred into general land.
 Reserved land includes that reserved for forestry, National parks, and public recreation grounds.
 Access to General land is rather complex and Tanzania Investment Centre is available to facilitate the process.
-With permission from government investors can occupy land for investment purposes.
+With permission from government investors can obtain land for investment purposes.

 There are no conditions for transfers of net profits, repayment of foreign loans, royalties, fees charged for foreign technology, and remittance of proceeds provided the transfer is adequately supported.